Skip to main content

-Carol Burnett Turns 70s Drama into Side-Splitting Humor
+Carol Burnett Turns 70s Drama Into Side-Splitting Humor

 Gather around as we take a hilarious stroll down memory lane, revisiting the evergreen Carol Burnett Show.
 Oh, what joy it brings!
 Remember "As the Stomach Turns" that sketch left us in stitches?
 Let's dive into the laughter galore of this particular episode, where Carol Burnett and Nanette Fabray shine brighter than stars in a parody of those melodramatic '70s TV soaps.